anupmannem/Pro-MERN-Stack-book/README.md

 _Middleware can be at application level(i.e applies to all requests) or the router level(i.e applies to specific request path patterns)_
 Middleware is invoked using `app.use(middlewareFunction)`

+#### Handling Error messages

+The error message can be returned in the `response.body` as a JSON string.
+We can return an object with single property called `message` that holds a readable as description.
+At the server, sending an error is simple.
+All you need to do is set the status using `res.status()` and send the error messages as the response.

 ### Tools for express
 - **nodemon**